nicholasbishop/aws-build/README.md

 provides "a faithful reproduction of the actual AWS [...]
 Lambda runtime environment" with the stable Rust toolchain installed.

-The lambda-build executable expands on lambda-rust in two ways:
+The lambda-build program expands on lambda-rust in two ways:
 1. It downloads the lambda-rust repo and builds a specific branch, tag, or commit instead of using a build from Docker hub.
 This is useful because the lambda-rust repo is sometimes updated without a